-The combined taste of dark chocolate and light matcha works like magic for these homemade chocolate gelt sandwich cookies.
-While gelt cookies are typically eaten at Chanukah, these cookies look beautiful on any holiday table AND they're tasty all year round.
+These homemade chocolate gelt cookies combine a taste of dark chocolate and light matcha that works like magic!
+While gelt cookies are typically eaten at h, these cookies look beautiful on any holiday table AND they’re tasty all year round.
+Be sure to check out all my Hanukkah recipes!

 This recipe does contain raw eggs in the mousse, but I'm showing you how to make it safely with raw eggs for all who want to eat them.